mikhailejohnapale/dev-env/README.md

 - Click and save link below.
 - https://raw.githubusercontent.com/janmaghuyop/dev-env/master/install.sh
 - Using a text editor open install.sh
-- Copy and paste commands per program into the terminal and hit enter.
+- Copy and paste the commands line per line into the terminal and hit enter.

 ## Register essential accounts
 - Open in a new tab the link below.
 - https://github.com/janmaghuyop/dev-env/blob/master/accounts.md
+- Follow instructions from the link above.